rhettc/ruby-interview-questions/README.md

 A: No, however, a `MethodObject` is an object.

 Q: What is a predicate in the context of Ruby method naming conventions?
 A: A method that answers a question posed by the method invocation or method name.
-Predicates typically return a boolean.
+Predicate methods typically return a boolean and are named with a trailing `?`.

 Q: Are instance methods public or private?
 A: They are public by default.
 You can change their visibility using `Module#private`, `Module#protected`, or back again using `Module#public`.